jpdjere/data-structures-algorithms/Section 10 - Trees/Section 10 - Interview Questions.md

 2. **Initialize our currentLevel array**
 3. **Push currentLevel array into our global result**

 So first, let's identify the level of tree.
-In order for us to know wether we are at some new level of the tree, we need to figure out whether we are done with the previous level of the tree.
+In order for us to know whether we are at some new level of the tree, we need to figure out whether we are done with the previous level of the tree.

-Taking a look at the `while` loop in our code, we know that its going to clear through the queue (q).
+Taking a look at the `while` loop in our code, we know that it's going to clear through the queue (q).
 But let's think what happens when we run BSF in the first place:

-We start with q containing only our root node:
+We start with `q` containing only our root node:

 ```py
 q = [root]